capactio/capact/cmd/cli/docs/capact_upgrade.md

       --override-capact-image-tag string    Allows you to override Docker image tag for Capact components.
 By default, Docker image tag from Helm chart is used.
       --timeout duration                    Maximum time during which the upgrade process is being watched, where "0" means "infinite".
 Valid time units are "ns", "us" (or "µs"), "ms", "s", "m", "h". (default 10m0s)
-      --version string                      Capact version. (default "@latest") -w, --wait                                Waits for the upgrade process until it finish or the defined "--timeout" occurs.
+      --version string                      Capact version. (default "@latest") -w, --wait                                Waits for the upgrade process until it finish or the defined "--timeout" occurs. (default true)
 ```

 ### Options inherited from parent commands